this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 ### High Order Functions

-In Functional Programming, a function is a first-class citizen of the language, that means that a function is just another value.
+In Functional Programming, a function is a first-class citizen of the language which means that a function is just another value.

 A good example is the JavaScript `filter` function: